lsst-ts/observatory-controls-docs/System-Architecture/CSC-Overview/index.rst

 Description of CSC Control Architecture
 =======================================

-The :ref:`control architecture for the observatory <Control-System-Architecture>` is a decentralized system of individual software components that use a DDS message based framework to communicate with one another.
+The :ref:`control architecture for the observatory <Control-System-Architecture>` is a decentralized system of individual software components that use the Kafka message based framework to communicate with one another.
 Not only do CSCs receive commands from a user or a :ref:`control package <System-Architecture-Control-Packages>`, but CSCs can also subscribe to other CSCs in order to control or receive pertinent information.
-Internally, a software development kit (SDK) has been written to provide an abstraction layer over the raw DDS format.
-The SDK is called the Service Abstraction Layer(SAL) which provides functionality for generating the libraries necessary for creating CSCs.
-SAL uses Adlink's OpenSplice DDS library as the core DDS implementer and then creates a high level abstraction for creating and reading DDS messages.

 State Machine Description